 Workforce mobility is an increasingly growing trend, and companies are transitioning to a more mobile or fully remote workforce.
 Since COVID-19, mobile device use has grown exponentially in the workforce, and employers are scrambling to keep up.
 In 2020, 87% of businesses depend on employees accessing mobile business apps from their smartphones.

-When establishing a mobility management strategy, the enterprise has two primary options, Mobile Device Management (MDM) or Virtual Mobility Infrastructure (VMI).
+When establishing a mobility management strategy, the enterprise has two primary options, Mobile Device Management (MDM) or a Virtual Mobility Solution (VMS).

 MDM offers high local security levels, allowing control of the entire device, straight down to the hardware.
 However, an MDM program is expensive in both upfront costs and ongoing maintenance and administration costs.

-VMI costs less upfront and carries lower ongoing expenses.
-VMI also maintains robust security through innovative architecture.
+VMSs cost less upfront and carry lower ongoing expenses.
+VMSs also maintain robust security through innovative architecture.